hrishikeshtak/Faster-Map-Query-Resolution-using-Hadoop-based-Spark-Cluster/README.md

     a) Wireless Ad-Hoc network :

-        First read the PDF "Creation-of-Ad-Hoc-Network/Creation-of-wireless-ad-hoc-network.pdf" and then run script "Creation-of-Ad-Hoc-Network/Creation-of-wireless-ad-hc-network/ad_hoc_client.sh" on one machine and run
+        First read the PDF "Creation-of-Ad-Hoc-Network/Creation-of-wireless-ad-hoc-network.pdf" and
+        then run script "Creation-of-Ad-Hoc-Network/Creation-of-wireless-ad-hc-network/ad_hoc_client.sh"
-        script "Creation-of-Ad-Hoc-Network/Creation-of-wireless-ad-hc-network/ad_hoc_server.sh" on another machine .
+        on one machine and run script "Creation-of-Ad-Hoc-Network/Creation-of-wireless-ad-hc-network/ ad_hoc_server.sh" on another machine .

     b) Wired network :

         For creation of wired network , it required the machines are connected through LAN cable or Router or Switch .

 ### 2. Proxy Server or Network Address Translator (NAT) :